Volatile acid

-In chemistry, the terms volatile acid and volatile acidity (VA) are used somewhat differently in various application areas.
+In chemistry, the terms volatile acid (or volatile fatty acid (VFA)) and volatile acidity (VA) are used somewhat differently in various application areas.

 Wine

 In wine chemistry, the volatile acids are those that can be separated from wine through steam distillation.
 Many factors influence the level of VA, but the growth of spoilage bacteria and yeasts are the primary source and consequently VA is often used to quantify the degree of wine oxidation and spoilage.